Henry Stephens Salt: Animal rights

-Keith Tester writes that, in 1892, Salt created an "epistemological break," by being the first writer to consider the issue of animal rights explicitly, as opposed to better animal welfare.
+In Salt's essay "A Good Taste in Diet", published in A Plea for Vegetarianism and Other Essays (1886), he states:Can any thoughtful man, in the face of such horrors, deliberately choose to be a flesh-eater?
+Must he not rather turn with relief to a vegetarian diet, with which alone can exist that widely sympathetic intellectual gentleness which recognises the rights, not of man only, but of all the animal creation.Keith Tester writes that, in 1892, Salt created an "epistemological break", by being the first writer to consider the issue of animal rights explicitly, as opposed to better animal welfare.
 In Animals' Rights: Considered in Relation to Social Progress, Salt wrote that he wanted to "set the principle of animals' rights on a consistent and intelligible footing, [and] to show that this principle underlies the various efforts of humanitarian reformers ...":

 Even the leading advocates of animal rights seem to have shrunk from basing their claim on the only argument which can ultimately be held to be a really sufficient one—the assertion that animals, as well as men, though, of course, to a far less extent than men, are possessed of a distinctive individuality, and, therefore, are in justice entitled to live their lives with a due measure of that 'restricted freedom' to which Herbert Spencer alludes.

 He wrote that there is no point in claiming rights for animals if we subordinate their rights to human interests, and he argued against the presumption that a human life necessarily has more value than a nonhuman one:

 [The] notion of the life of an animal having 'no moral purpose,' belongs to a class of ideas which cannot possibly be accepted by the advanced humanitarian thought of the present day—it is a purely arbitrary assumption, at variance with our best instincts, at variance with our best science, and absolutely fatal (if the subject be clearly thought out) to any full realization of animals' rights.
 If we are ever going to do justice to the lower races, we must get rid of the antiquated notion of a 'great gulf' fixed between them and mankind, and must recognize the common bond of humanity that unites all living beings in one universal brotherhood.

 Later life and death

-Salt's first wife died in 1919; following this, he closed down the Humanitarian league.
+Salt's first wife died in 1919; following this, he closed down the Humanitarian League.
 Salt married Catherine Mandeville on 25 March 1927.
 In 1935, he published The Creed of Kinship, in which he critiqued established religions and laid out his own philosophy which he called "The Creed of Kinship"; it demanded the recognition of an evolutionary and biological affinity between humans and other animals.

 In 1933, Salt suffered a stroke.
-He died in Brighton six years later, on 19 April 1939, aged 87; his remains were cremated at Brighton Crematorium.
+He died six years later at Brighton Municipal Hospital, on 19 April 1939, aged 87; his remains were cremated at Brighton Crematorium.